samplchallenges/SAMPL6/pKa_challenge_instructions.md

 We encourage submitting predictions in all three formats and for all 24 molecules when possible.
 Incomplete submissions - such as for a subset of compounds - will also be accepted, but will not necessarily be evaluated together with the rest of the submissions.
-However, we would emphasize that omission of SEM estimates will not cause a submission to be regarded as incomplete.
+However, we would emphasize that omission of SEM estimates will not cause a submission to be regarded as incomplete, though we highly encourage including such estimates.

 Names of the prediction files must begin with the name of the submission type (i.e., typeIII), and your name and must end with an integer indicating set of prediction.
-For example, if you want to submit one prediction file for type III prediction (macroscopic pKas), you might name it `typeIII-myname-1.csv`, where myname is arbitrary text of your choice.
+For example, if you want to submit one prediction file for type III prediction (macroscopic pKas), you would name it `typeIII-myname-1.csv`, where myname is arbitrary text of your choice.
-If you submit two prediction files of the same submission type, you might name them `typeIII-myname-1.txt` and `typeIII-myname-2.txt`.
+If you submit two prediction files of the same submission type, you would name them `typeIII-myname-1.txt` and `typeIII-myname-2.txt`.

 The file will be machine parsed, so correct formatting is essential.
+Files with the wrong format will not be accepted.

 Lines beginning with a hash-tag (#) may be included as comments.
 These and blank lines will be ignored.